 एच सी धार वाला, एच सी धार वाला |

 He shouted twice and immediately I knew who it was.
 I turned and ran towards him, the man I saw almost after so many years.
-I used to see him often when I was a child but actually this was some 20-25 years ago.
+I used to see him often when I was a child but this was some 20-25 years ago.

 He came from the northern state of Uttar Pradesh many years ago and started working in a factory.
 The factory shut down and he took the job of sharpening knives; many years ago.
-He was quite busty today as a nearby restaurant had given him all their knives to sharpen.
+He was quite busy today as a nearby restaurant had given him all their knives to sharpen.

 He was quite convinced and happy about this.
-There was, fortunately, a young boy passing by and I told him that I need to collect these stories for the future generations, otherwise they’ll never know of such antique people and their antique profession.
+There was, fortunately, a young boy passing by and I told him that I need to collect these stories for future generations, otherwise they’ll never know of such antique people and their antique profession.

 My mission is to preserve stories of such a human sharpener who keeps my mind sharpened and alive.